 Phase 5 – Illinois Restored: With a vaccine or highly effective treatment widely available or the elimination of any new cases over a sustained period, the economy fully reopens with safety precautions continuing.
 Conventions, festivals and large events are permitted, and all businesses, schools and places of recreation can open with new safety guidance and procedures in place reflecting the lessons learned during the COVID-19 pandemic.

-As businesses begin their re-opening planning, we also recommend the following:
+As businesses begin and continue their re-opening planning, we also recommend the following:

 - Plans should be flexible.
 Businesses will need to be able to quickly transition if employees become ill or there is a local outbreak causing a shutdown.